seekandhit/docs-as-code-demo/README.md

 Deploying to ReadtheDocs can be done in two ways.
 You can manually import the project, or simply connect your GitHub account to your ReadtheDocs account.
 If you choose to import it manually, you will have to trigger the build each time a new version is deployed.
 Connecting your GitHub account will make sure deployments happen automatically from your watched branch.

-To do any of these two, once you are logged in, from the dashboard click `Import a Project` and follow the steps. once your build is complete you will be able to find check out your deployed docs.
+To do any of these two, once you are logged in, from the dashboard click `Import a Project` and follow the steps. once your build is complete you will be able to check out your deployed docs.
 For the docs of this project head to https://dac-demo.readthedocs.io/en/latest/.

 You are all set, happy documenting!